FayZ676/faizififita/instructions/instruction.md

 ### Code Quality

-- Never include comments in your code, unless explicitly requested.
-Write self-documenting code through well name functions, variables, classes, etc.
+- Do not use comments in your code.
+Leverage well name functions, variables, classes, etc. so that your code is self-documenting.

+### File Naming Conventions

+...